garodriguezlp/irimo/README.md

 For design insights, check [design notes](notes/design.md).
 Distribution options include jreleaser and jbang support, with Docker encapsulation being considered.
 See [jreleaser notes](notes/jreleaser.md) for details.

-## Getting Started

-(Instructions to be added as the project progresses)

 ## Contributing